daemonza/BookHero/README.md

 https://code.google.com/apis/console
 Go to Services, set Books to "On"
 Click on "API access" and copy the API key and enter it on the Settings page in Bookhero

+Click the "Scan now" button at the top for BookHero to start scanning for books and importing them.

 To stop BookHero run :